syskom/ci-cd/README.md

 #### Trigger condition

-New commit merged to the `main` branch.
+New commits pushed to the `main` branch.

 Can be also run manually on any branch.